budai4medtech/xfetus/notebooks/myriad-guidelines/README.md

 See more details here https://www.rc.ucl.ac.uk/docs/Clusters/Myriad/

 ## Steps to run your AI pipeline in Myriad cluster
-To setup up Myriad and run your jobs just follow the following steps
+To setup up Myriad and run your jobs just follow the following steps.

-0. You might not be connected by UCL network to which you need to conect to the UCL VPN for your OS:
+1. You might not be connected by UCL network to which you need to conect to the UCL VPN for your OS:
   * [Linux](https://www.ucl.ac.uk/isd/how-to/connecting-to-ucl-vpn-linux),
   * [Windows, macOS, etc](https://www.ucl.ac.uk/isd/services/get-connected/ucl-virtual-private-network-vpn)

 2. Make sure you can log in on the command line using `ssh ucaXXXX@myriad.rc.ucl.ac.uk` where ucaXXXX is your UCL username.
 Then use `exit` to log out.
 ![fig](fig1.png)

-2. From a separate terminal, transfer the dataset and files onto Myriad cluster.
+3. From a separate terminal, transfer the dataset and files onto Myriad cluster.
 Go the the path where your files and type
 ```
 scp FETAL_PLANES_ZENODO.zip ucaXXXX@myriad.rc.ucl.ac.uk:~/Scratch/
 ```